 the strong – What does it mean, “If we died with Him, we

-selfish interests.
+shall also live with Him?”
 Whatever we were doing before

-body that is indestructible.
+bodies that are indestructible.

 2Tim 2-9,10